 5. Trello

-Project management tool Trello has a great landing page to promote their basic free version.
+Project management tool Trello has a great landing page to promote its basic free version.
 We’ve already had a few similar examples, so by now you know that they only ask for your email address to get more conversions.
-The CTA is also straight-to-the-point, and it stands out.
+The CTA is also straight to the point, and it stands out.
 But there are other elements that make this page convert.

 What makes this landing page convert?

-- Fun hero image: the hero image is showing, in a creative way, how Trello’s interface looks like.
+- Fun hero image: the hero image shows, in a creative way, what Trello’s interface looks like.
 The colors also fit with Trello’s brand identity and radiate trust.

 6. GrowthHack